-Nebuchadnezzar puts Zedekiah in charge of Israel, and despite the noted Israeli prophet Jeremiah’s opposition, Zedekiah organizes a rebellion against Babylon that causes a second Babylonian invasion and destruction of the temple.
+Nebuchadnezzar puts Zedekiah in charge of Israel, and despite the noted Israeli prophet Jeremiah’s opposition, Zedekiah organizes a rebellion against Babylon that causes a second Babylonian invasion and the destruction of the temple.
 Many Jews flee to nearby cities and Zedekiah’s sons are all murdered and Zedekiah is brought to Babylon.
-This ends the kingdom of Judah until the Persian army (Achaemenid empire) under Cyrus conquers Babylon in 539 BC and allows all the exiles to return to Jerusalem and rebuild the temple, which was completed while Darius was emperor of Persia.
+This ends the kingdom of Judah until the Persian army (Achaemenid empire) under Cyrus conquers Babylon in 539 BC and allows all the exiles to return to Jerusalem and rebuild their temple, which is eventually completed while Darius is emperor of Persia.
 During this period of Persian rule, the Jews begin to form a common identity and scriptural canonicity.
 For example, this epoch includes the major Jewish prophets: the Book of Isaiah (Isaiah ben Amoz) emerges from the period of Babylonian captivity in its dramatic praise of the coming of Cyrus, Jeremiah’s prophecy during the revolts against Babylon, and Ezekiel’s prophetic visions.

 When Alexander the Great conquers Persia, Israel comes under the rule of the Hellenistic empire, but shortly thereafter Alexander passes away leaving no heirs and his generals divide up the empire.
 Israel falls under the rule of the Syrian Seleucid empire.
 However the introduction of Greek cults into Israel sparks a revolution that overthrows the Seleucids as occupiers, and suddenly Israel becomes an independent kingdom again.